egc112/ddwrt/adblock/dnsmasq/readme.md

     services page:
     `conf-dir=/tmp,*.blck`
     /tmp/ is the directory where the blocklists: *.blck are placed and can be checked
-7. Modify options in the script e.g. URL list, MYWHITELIST and MYBLACKLIST:
+7. Modify options in the script: e.g. URL list, MYWHITELIST and MYBLACKLIST:
     `vi /jffs/ddwrt-adblock-d.sh`
     or edit with WinSCP
 8. (Optional) enable cron (administration->management) and add the